Mohism: Mathematics

-Siege engineers

-One consequence of Mohist understanding of mathematics and the physical sciences, combined with their anti-militarist philosophy and skills as artisans, was that they became the pre-eminent siege-defense engineers during the period prior to the Qin unification of China.
-They believed in aiding the defensive warfare of smaller Chinese states against the hostile offensive warfare of larger domineering states.

-The Mohist beliefs were popular for a time in China, and Mohist followers were employed for their ability as negotiators and as defense engineers.
-This component of Mohism is dramatized in the story of Gongshu, recorded in the Mohist canon.
-Mozi travels 10 days and nights when he hears that Gongshu Pan has built machines for the king of Chu to use in an invasion of the smaller state of Song.
-Upon arriving in Chu, Mozi makes a wall out of his belt and sticks to represent machines, and shows Gongshu Pan that he can defend Song against any offensive strategy Chu might use.
-Mozi then announces that three hundred of his disciples are already on the walls of Song, ready to defend against Chu.
-The king cancels the invasion.

 Decline

 With the unification of China under the Qin, China was no longer divided into various states constantly fighting each other: where previously the Mohists proved to be an asset when defending a city against an external threat, without wars, and in particular siege wars, there was no more need for their skills.
-The Stanford Encyclopedia of Philosophy suggests, in addition to the decline of siege warfare, "... the major factor is probably that as a social and philosophical movement, Mohism gradually collapsed into irrelevance.
+The Stanford Encyclopedia of Philosophy suggests, in addition to the decline of siege warfare, "...the major factor is probably that as a social and philosophical movement, Mohism gradually collapsed into irrelevance.
 By the middle of the former Han dynasty, the more appealing aspects of Mohist thought were all shared with rival schools.

 Their core ethical doctrines had largely been absorbed into Confucianism, though in a modified and unsystematic form.
 Key features of their political philosophy were probably shared with most other political thinkers, and their trademark opposition to warfare had been rendered effectively redundant by unification.
 The philosophy of language, epistemology, metaphysics, and science of the later Mohist Canons were recorded in difficult, dense texts that would have been nearly unintelligible to most readers (and that in any case quickly became corrupt).
 What remained as distinctively Mohist was a package of harsh, unappealing economic and cultural views, such as their obsession with parsimony and their rejection of music and ritual.
 Compared with the classical learning and rituals of the Confucians, the speculative metaphysics of Yin-Yang thinkers, and the romantic nature mysticism and literary sophistication of the Daoists, Mohism offered little to attract adherents, especially politically powerful ones."